CFB St. Hubert

-Canadian Forces Base St. Hubert was a Canadian Forces Base in the city of Saint-Hubert, Quebec.
+Canadian Forces Base St. Hubert was a Canadian Forces base in the city of Saint-Hubert, Quebec.
 The base began as a civilian airfield in the 1920s and was later also used by RCAF auxiliary (reserve) squadrons, beginning in the mid-1930s.
-It became a fully-fledged RCAF station early in World War II, being extensively used for training as part of the British Commonwealth Air Training Plan.
+It became a fully-fledged Royal Canadian Air Force (RCAF) station early in World War II, being extensively used for training as part of the British Commonwealth Air Training Plan.
 After the war, it grew into one of the most important air bases in Canada, and remained so for decades.

-In its heyday as an operational air force station, it was host to multiple jet fighter squadrons flying the de Havilland Vampire and later the CF 100 in all-weather fighter squadrons, and two Royal Canadian Air Force Reserve Sabre squadrons and two multi-engine transport squadrons.
-It was the host station to RCAF Air Defence Command Headquarters.
-It became part of CFB Montreal upon the unification of the Canadian Forces in 1968, with the headquarters now serving as the Mobile Command Headquarters.
-The main base was decommissioned by the Canadian Forces in the mid-1990s, being downsized to a garrison under the administrative control of CFB Montreal.
-438 Tactical Helicopter Squadron operates from the former base's airfield.

 History

 World War II

-CF-100 Canucks flying over Air Defence Command HQ at RCAF Station St-Hubert in the 1950s.
-The building later became Army HQ until 1997, and after a major overhaul, is now the Longueuil City Hall.
+Avro Canada CF-100 Canucks flying over Air Defence Command HQ at RCAF Station St-Hubert in the 1950s.
+The building later became the Canadian Army HQ until 1997, and after a major overhaul, is now the Longueuil City Hall.